Sanctogiacomo/Project2/README.md

 Users should be able to:

 - View the optimal layout for the site depending on their device's screen size
+- Use the Hamburger menu animated by the Js DOM
 - See hover states for all interactive elements on the page
+-  Validate all inputs in the registration form using Js.

 ### Screenshot